itsolidude/Functional_Shop/README.md

 ### Live Demo

-Explore the live version of the store: [Red Point Gadgets](https://redpointgadgets.com/)
+Explore the live version of the store: [Red Point Gadgets](https://redpointgadgets.com/) (Offline since 3/25/2024) Feel free to conactt me for the full repository.
+Im happy to share it as long as you do not voilate the licensing it sadly falls under.

 ## Contact and Collaboration